siddhartha-gadgil/DeptWeb/_seminars/2019/2019-09-25-martin-kreuzer.md

 Then we conjugate the first of these matrices, namely $t_1=\binom{0, 1}{-1, 0}$, by the elements of $G_{11}$ and get matrices whose top right entry is of the form $x^2+11 y^2$.
 Conversely, we construct elliptic elements $A_n(\ell)$ of order 2 in $G_{11}$ which are conjugate to one of the generators.
-Then the matrices conugate to $t_1$ are the ones we are interested in, and we find a set of candidate numbers $C$ such that `$C=S_1 \cup S_2$`, where `$S_1$` is the set we want to characterise.
+Then the matrices conjugate to $t_1$ are the ones we are interested in, and we find a set of candidate numbers $C$ such that `$C=S_1 \cup S_2$`, where `$S_1$` is the set we want to characterise.
 Thus the task is reduced to distinguishing between $S_1$ and $S_2$.